 Contact Telephone Number

 University Police Department (805) 437-8444

 24-hour emergency number 9-1-1

-Sexual Harassment Counseling Student Health Services: (805) 437-8828 Student Health Services Counseling and Psychological Services: (805) 437- Counseling and Psychological Services 2088
+Student Health Services (805) 437-8828

+Counseling and Psychological Services (805) 437-2088

-- A. Title IX Notice of Non-Discrimination: The California State University does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
+- E. Title IX Notice of Non-Discrimination: The California State University does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex in all education programs and activities operated by the university (both on and off campus).
-Title IX protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and violence. - B. Who to contact if you have complaints, questions, or concerns: Title IX requires the University to designate a Title IX Coordinator (known as the Title IX Inclusion Officer here at CSUCI) to monitor and oversee overall Title IX compliance.
+Title IX protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and violence. - F. Who to contact if you have complaints, questions, or concerns: Title IX requires the University to designate a Title IX Coordinator (known as the Title IX Inclusion Officer here at CSUCI) to monitor and oversee overall Title IX compliance.
 Your campus Title IX Coordinator is available to explain and discuss: your right to file a criminal complaint (sexual assault and violence); the University's complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus, and other related matters.
 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.

 Title IX requires that the CSU adopt and publish complaint procedures that provide for prompt and equitable resolution of sex discrimination complaints, including sexual harassment and violence.
-CSU Executive Order 1096 http://www.calstate.edu/eo/eo-1096-rev-6-23-15.html is the system wide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+The CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) is the system wide procedure for handling all complaints of discrimination, harassment sexual misconduct, sexual exploitation, dating violence, domestic violence, stalking, and retaliation made by any campus community member against the CSU, a CSU employee, other CSU students or a third party.